Getting the COVID-19 Vaccine

 Should I leave a gap between getting the flu shot and the COVID-19 vaccine?

-It is recommended that individuals wait at least 28 days after the administration of the two-dose COVID-19 vaccine to get another vaccine, including the flu shot.
+It is recommended that individuals wait at least 28 days after either dose of the two-dose COVID-19 vaccine to get another vaccine.

 It is also recommended to wait for a period of at least 14 days after the administration of another vaccine, including the flu shot, before getting a COVID-19 vaccine.